eggsyntax/code_challenge/README.md

 There's no expectation that you finish all challenges.
 We suggest limiting yourself to a few hours of effort.
-We do also realize that this is testing for CS-theory sort of stuff more than for all the surrounding skills (deployment, library skills, etc), but this was the best we came up with for a tractable challenge.
+We do also realize that this is testing for CS-theory sort of stuff more than for all the surrounding skills (deployment, library skills, etc), but those are hard to test in a relatively brief challenge like this.

 ## Installation